-Before the band arrived on the field, the baseball team was escorted to see where the game would be taking place, along with the team’s dugout.
-Through their journey past the stands, many were cheering at the members, making them smile and wave back as they looked around the stadium in awe.
+Before the marching band arrived on the field, the baseball team was escorted to see where the game would be taking place, along with the team’s dugout.
+As players journeyed past the stands looking in awe out into the stadium, audience members smiled and cheered in celebration.

-“I am excited to perform and represent the university while being in the same field as my favorite MLB Team,” sophomore Eli Abraham said.
+“I’m excited to perform and represent the university while being on the same field as my favorite MLB team,” sophomore Eli Abraham said.

-Abraham had the opportunity to perform at Carnegie Hall, and now at the Brewers game.
-He stated the difference in performing is that Carnegie Hall is more music-focused, while the Brewer Game is lighthearted and simple.
-He added how none of his future performances can top or compare to him playing at a well-known historic music performance center and performing on the field of the Brewers.
+Abraham previously had the opportunity to perform at Carnegie Hall, and now at the Brewers game.
+He stated the difference is that Carnegie Hall was more music-focused, while the Brewer game is lighthearted and simpler.
+He added how none of his future performances could ever top or compare to either of them.

-“This experience took a lot of preparation, even though we are still performing [Warhawk] Strut and The Star Spangled Banner,” Abraham said.
+“This experience took a lot of preparation for the Warhawk Strut and The Star Spangled Banner,” Abraham said.
 “As a section leader of the trumpets, I felt that I had to be more prepared to make my section succeed.
-It is both challenging and rewarding to be in that position.”
+It’s both challenging and rewarding to be in that position.”

-“I am excited to perform at the Brewers game, even though I am a Cubs fan,” junior Mitch Mccarty said.
-“It is still a once-in-a-lifetime opportunity to perform in an MLB Field, no matter the team.”
+“I’m excited to play at the Brewers game, even though I’m a Cubs fan,” junior Mitch Mccarty said.
+“It’s still a once-in-a-lifetime opportunity to perform on an MLB Field, no matter the team.”

 “The adrenaline is still going to kick in, but I think the band will have an amazing time both on the field and in the stands,” McCarty said.
 “I am more nervous about my Soprano saxophone solo at the Family Fest game, and this experience will help me deal with the nervousness of a lot of eyes on me.”